-I will respond to questions and grading inquires within 24 hours or on Monday if your inquiry comes to me over the weekend.
+I will respond to questions and grading inquires within 24 hours.

 Missed/Late Work

 Any missed homework or exams will be given a zero.
 It is your responsibility to keep up with the due dates for homework and exams as per the syllabus.